 Special Advisor for Federal Programs and School Counseling

 Director of K-5 Curriculum/Data Management Systems

 Director of 6-8 Curriculum/Digital Innovation

-Director of 9-12 Curriculum and Professional Development
+Director of CTE/9-13 Curriculum

-Exceptional Childrens' Department - The Office of Exceptional Children provides support for students identified with a specific disability.
+Exceptional Children's Department - The Office of Exceptional Children provides support for students identified with a specific disability.
 Services include assistance with the evaluation process, eligibility requirements, compliance of State and Federal procedures, modification of curriculum, teacher support and training, as well as the monitoring of student and parental rights.

 Federal Programs Department - The Office of Federal Programs provides oversight and support for areas such as Title I, Title I Parent Involvement, Migrant Education, and English as a Second Language.
-The Federal Programs Department also provided targeted assistance for at-risk populations through its various programs, supplies, and human resources support.
+The Federal Programs Department also provides targeted assistance for at-risk populations through its various programs, supplies, and human resources support.

 Accountability/Improvement Systems Department - The Accountability/Improvement Systems Department provides support of the district’s vision and mission by assisting district and school staff on state/federal accountability components and continuous improvement efforts.